Phạm Văn Đồng: First Indochina War

 Following the defeat of Japan, nationalist forces fought French colonial forces in the First Indochina War that lasted from 1945 to 1954.
+Phạm Văn Đồng was appointed the Special Envoy of the Central Committee in South Central Vietnam.

-The French suffered a major defeat at the Battle of Dien Bien Phu in 1954 and peace was sought.
-In May 1954, he led the delegation of the Ho Chi Minh government to the Geneva Conference.
-After intense negotiations a peace treaty was signed and the French forces withdrew from direct conflict with the newly independent North Vietnam.
+After the French suffered a major defeat at the Battle of Dien Bien Phu in 1954 peace talks began.
+In May 1954, Phạm Văn Đồng was appointed Head of the Government delegation to the Geneva Conference on Indochina.
+After intense negotiations a peace treaty was signed and the French forces withdrew from direct conflict with the newly independent North Vietnam, while providing for what was originally envisioned as the temporary division of North and South Vietnam, and recognizing the independence of Cambodia and Laos.
 He signed the peace accords with French Premier Pierre Mendès France.